|

 is located 147 km (92 miles) east of Prince

-Rupert in the North Coast region of British Columbia.
-Coming
+in the North Coast Region of British Columbia.
+If you are coming

 from Prince George, you take the